blog title image for big problem little problem activities

 Understanding the concept of size of the problem

-To effectively teach children about problem size, it is important to provide them with a clear definition of what constitutes a small problem versus a big problem.
 A small problem is typically something that isn’t considered a big deal.
 The child may solve it on their own or it may solve itself soon enough.
 Typically they don’t need help.
 It may include a broken pencil, a caterpillar on a lunchbox or not getting to go first in a game.

 blog title image for 6 fun ways to teach size of the problem using big problem little problem activities